SmartBear/ready-api-testserver-samples/README.md

 This project currently contains simple projects showing how to run API tests with Ready!
 API TestServer.

+### Java Samples

-In both cases you will have to provide system properties for testserver.host, testserver.user and testserver.password containing the hostname, user and password of your TestServer installation.
+There are currently two java/maven based samples - in both cases you will have to provide system properties for testserver.host, testserver.user and testserver.password containing the hostname, user and password of your TestServer installation.

 ### JUnit Client Sample